b-rodrigues/rixpress_demos/many_inputs_example/readme.md

 start R by typing `R`, you can now run the pipeline by running `source("gen-pipeline")`.
 You can take a look at the data by typing `rixpress::rxp_read("mtcars_parts")`.

+Take a look at the `.github/workflows/run_many_inputs_files.yaml` file to see how this pipeline is build and executed on Github Actions.